 So we know by now what a DS’s (Data Scientists) skills are.
-Besides being ETL experts, which have been around for decades now, what are the MODERN skills a DE (Data Engineer) is expected to have?
+Besides being ETL experts, which have been around for decades now, what are the MODERN skills necessary in Data Engineering?

 Great question Amir!
 First, let me start by defining “Data Engineering” and then expand from there.
 My definition is: